 Upon arrival at Lisbon Airport, we found the signage to the Metro fairly easy to follow to get from the Lisbon Airport to city center.
 We bought tickets at one of the machines in the airport Metro station (€1.50 adult fare).

 (If you’d prefer a car to the metro, Welcome Pickups is an airport transfer service which will meet you at the gate and provides free child seats.)

-Many, but not all, of the metro stations we used had elevators, and we found taking a stroller onto the Metro in Lisbon was easy and comfortable.
+Many, but not all, of the metro stations we used had elevators, and we found taking a lightweight travel stroller for toddlers onto the Metro in Lisbon was easy and comfortable.
 And so many of the stations themselves are works of art, with gorgeous tiled walls.

 As is true for all of our travel, exploring Lisbon public transport was a major highlight for our transport-mad kiddos.
 Lisbon’s iconic yellow trams are one of the great things to do in Lisbon with kids.
 They can be quite crowded, especially the 28 tram, since the 28 tram route covers many popular tourist sites.

 We avoided the queues by traveling during off-peak times and opting to ride the less-crowded 24 tram, which conveniently picked up across the street from our vacation home rental in the Rato district.

 And if your kids love public transport as much as ours, they’ll also be excited to explore Lisbon’s funiculars.
 There are three different funicular lines in Lisbon, and we chose to check out Ascensor da Glória, which took us up to one of Lisbon’s beautiful miradouros (vista points), Miradouro de São Pedro de Alcântara.